 Let’s start at the very beginning...

-Josh and Peter founded Digital Church Toolkit in 2018 out of a shared desire to serve and equip the UK Church.
+Josh and his friend Peter founded Digital Church Toolkit in 2018 out of a shared desire to serve and equip the UK Church.

 However, their story began way before that whilst studying at a bible college in The States.
 With family and friends connections in the UK and a shared passion for the UK Church, a friendship was formed.

-Peter graduated with a BA Hons in Politics and Communications in 2014 and has worked for the last ten years in marketing, event management and communications; from managing Christian conferences with 1,000+ attendees, to planning gospel marketing campaigns that reached tens of thousands.
+Peter graduated with a BA Hons in Politics and Communications in 2014 and has worked for the last ten years in marketing, event management, and communications; from managing Christian conferences with 1,000+ attendees to planning gospel marketing campaigns that reached tens of thousands.
 From a young age, Peter has actively been serving in the local Church; from cleaning the toilets as a teenager to working in operations for a large UK Church.
-He longs to see the UK Church walk in the fullness of Truth and playing an active role in the renewal of our cities, towns and villages.
+He longs to see the UK Church walk in the fullness of Truth and play an active role in the renewal of our cities, towns, and villages.

 How it all began.